coq/coq/doc/sphinx/addendum/micromega.rst

    + To support :g:`Z.quot` and :g:`Z.rem`: ``Ltac Zify.zify_post_hook ::= Z.quot_rem_to_equations``.
    + To support :g:`Z.div`, :g:`Z.modulo`, :g:`Z.quot`, and :g:`Z.rem`: ``Ltac Zify.zify_post_hook ::= Z.to_euclidean_division_equations``.

+.. tacn:: rify
+   :name: rify

+    Similarly to :tacn:`zify`, this tactic is internally called by :tacn:`lra` and :tacn:`nra` to support additional types and operations.
+    :tacn:`rify` is enabled by requiring the module ``Rify_base``.
+Requiring the module ``Rify_power`` provides support for several power operators.

+The following commands return information about the types and operators supported by the tactics :tacn:`zify` and :tacn:`rify`.
+Currently, the only relevant values for :n:`@ident` are ``Z`` or ``R``.

-.. cmd:: Show Zify InjTyp
+.. cmd:: Show Tify InjTyp @ident
-   :name: Show Zify InjTyp
+   :name: Show Tify InjTyp

-   This command shows the list of types that can be injected into :g:`Z`.
+   This command shows the list of types that can be injected into :n:`@ident`

-.. cmd:: Show Zify BinOp
+.. cmd:: Show Tify BinOp @ident
-   :name: Show Zify BinOp
+   :name: Show Tify BinOp

-   This command shows the list of binary operators processed by :tacn:`zify`.
+   This command shows the list of binary operators that can be injected into :n:`@ident`

-.. cmd:: Show Zify BinRel
+.. cmd:: Show Tify BinRel @ident
-   :name: Show Zify BinRel
+   :name: Show Tify BinRel

-   This command shows the list of binary relations processed by :tacn:`zify`.
+   This command shows the list of binary relations that can be injected into :n:`@ident`

-.. cmd:: Show Zify UnOp
+.. cmd:: Show Tify UnOp @ident
-   :name: Show Zify UnOp
+   :name: Show Tify UnOp

-   This command shows the list of unary operators processed by :tacn:`zify`.
+   This command shows the list of unary operators that can be injected into :n:`@ident`

-.. cmd:: Show Zify CstOp
+.. cmd:: Show Tify CstOp @ident
-   :name: Show Zify CstOp
+   :name: Show Tify CstOp

-   This command shows the list of constants processed by :tacn:`zify`.
+   This command shows the list of constants that can be injected into :n:`@ident`

-.. cmd:: Show Zify Spec
+.. cmd:: Show Tify Spec @ident
-   :name: Show Zify Spec
+   :name: Show Tify Spec

-   This command shows the list of operators over :g:`Z` that are compiled using their specification e.g., :g:`Z.min`.
+   This command shows the list of operators over :n:`@ident` that are compiled using their specification e.g., :g:`Z.min`.

 .. [#csdp] Sources and binaries can be found at https://projects.coin-or.org/Csdp
 .. [#fnpsatz] Variants deal with equalities and strict inequalities.